 If you answered “10 virtual assistants completing 1 task each per day” then you are the winner and you deserve a pat on the back!

-And here’s the reason why…if you don’t diversify your group of virtual assistants, you place yourself in an extremely risky situation as a business owner.
+And here’s the reason why…if you don’t diversify the group of virtual assistants that you hire, you place yourself in an extremely risky situation as a business owner.

 Scenario #1: One virtual assistant completing 10 tasks per day